 2:7, “Rooted and built up in Him and established in the faith, as you have been taught, abounding in it with thanksgiving.”

 3:15, “And let the peace of God rule in your hearts, to which also you were called in one body; and be thankful.”

 3:17, “And whatever you do in word or deed, do all in the name of the Lord Jesus, giving thanks to God the Father through Him.”

-Thanksgiving is a reflection of our capacity of soul to appreciate God in our lives.
+Thanksgiving reflects the capacity of soul to appreciate what God does in our lives.

 It is surprising to find how much for which we can thank God if we look around.
-God’s sustaining grace keeps us from illness, accident, etc. We should thank God for his providential care.
+His sustaining grace keeps us from illness, accident, etc. We should thank God for His providential care.
 Have you thanked God for sparing you from a trial?

 It puzzles parents that their children are so ungrateful.
-However, we are just as ungrateful to God or maybe more so.
-We ask for God’s blessings on a ministry and never stop to thank him for blessing us.
-Someone may help us repair our house, and we never thank them for it.
+However, we are just as ungrateful to God, or maybe more so.
+We ask for God’s blessings on a ministry and never stop to thank Him for blessing us.
+Someone may help us repair our house, but we never thank them.
 We rob ourselves of blessings by not thanking God for what he has done for us.